bryanjsanchez/ProtoX/index.md

-## Welcome to GitHub Pages
+## Introduction

-You can use the [editor on GitHub](https://github.com/bryanjsanchez/ProtoX/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+ProtoX is a programming language whose purpose is to provide a framework to solve complex scenarios when decisions are vital to resolving the conflict.
+We create a programming language to simplify the development of surgery protocols in hospitals.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+###

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for